6 Day Barefoot Trimming Course

 Course Cost is $2000 plus applicable taxes

 This comprehensive course will give you the skills needed to confidently assess and evaluate a horse's hoof care needs and trim to achieve natural hoof mechanics and function based on each horse's individual conformation and hoof shape.
 This course is ideal for someone interested in trimming their own horses and is a stepping point for those interested in trimming as a professional.
-This course includes follow-up telephone and email consultations and advice, and any student of this program may attend another 6 Day Trimming Course free of charge provided space is available at the time of the course.
-We also have a private Facebook group for students to share pictures, ask for advice and get help.
+This course includes follow-up support and email consultations and advice, and any student of this program may attend another 6 Day Trimming Course free of charge provided space is available at the time of the course (spaces for returning students are limited to one per course).
+We also have a public Facebook group for students to share pictures, ask for advice and connect with the instructor.

-Included in your tuition is the prerequisite course to this one, our Online Trimming Course.
-We start in the classroom on Day 1, with a group discussion and review of the online course content.
-In the afternoon we will trim and dissect cadaver hooves to further explore the inner workings of the hoof.
+Included in your tuition is the prerequisite course to this one, our Online Hoof Theory Course.
+We start in the barn on Day 1, with a group discussion and review of the online course content and then we will trim and dissect cadaver hooves to further explore the inner workings of the hoof.
 The remainder of the week we will do as much hands on guided trimming as we can do.
 This will vary student to student depending on experience level, but everyone will get to trim and see a variety of hooves, with one on one guidance and instruction.
 By the end of the week you will have a thorough understanding of the inner workings of the hoof, and how to trim to maximize function, health and comfort.

 Tools will be provided for the in class trimming, and you will receive a tool bag to get you started.
-The tool bag includes: Tool bag, rasp, rasp handle, hoof knife, knife sharpener, ruler, gauges, gloves and a hoof pick.
-Nippers, chaps and hoof stands are not included in your take home tool bag but will be available for use while in class and for purchase.
+The tool bag includes: a rasp, rasp handle, gloves, measuring devices, hoof knives, tool bag, hoof pick and a knife sharpener.
+Items not included but suggested for purchase are hoof nippers, a hoof stand and chaps.
+These items are available for purchase at the school and we recommend waiting until you are here so that you can try them out before you buy them to find suitable sizes/styles for your needs.
+You are welcome to bring your own tools if you have them.
 It is recommended you wear steel toed shoes or horse appropriate boots and jeans for the hands on trimming portion of class.
-You are welcome to bring your own tools if you have them.

 CLASSROOM LESSONS / CADAVERS